wxian3/NeuroLens/README.md

 [Paper]: https://arxiv.org/abs/2304.04848
 [Project website]: https://neural-lens.github.io

-The implementation provides tools for keypoint detection, dataset generation, and training the networks.
+This is a PyTorch implementation provides tools for keypoint detection, dataset generation, and training the networks.

-- Keypoint detection: The implementation includes our method to detect keypoints in images and to generate new keypoint patterns to be detected more accurately.
-- Dataset generation: Tools are provided to generate a dataset of input images and corresponding ground truth lens parameters.
-This dataset can be used to train the neural networks.
-- Training networks: The implementation includes network architectures and training scripts to train the neural networks using the capture or generated dataset.

 ## Requirements

-To use the Neural Lens Modeling implementation, you need the following dependencies:
+To use the Neural Lens Modeling implementation, you need Python (version 3.7 or higher) and the following dependencies:

-- Python (version 3.7 or higher)
-- TensorFlow (version 2.4 or higher)
-- OpenCV (version 4.2 or higher)
-- NumPy (version 1.19 or higher)
-- Matplotlib (version 3.3 or higher)

 You can install the required Python packages using pip:

 ```
-pip install tensorflow opencv-python numpy matplotlib
+pip install torch opencv-python numpy matplotlib
 ```

 ## Installation